openstack/tacker/doc/source/configuration/index.rst

 * :doc:`Sample Policy File <sample_policy>`: A sample tacker
   policy file with inline documentation.

+* :doc:`Enhanced Tacker Policy <enhanced_policy>`: A document
+  describes how to use Enhanced Tacker Policy in Tacker.

 .. # NOTE(bhagyashris): This is the section where we hide things that we don't
    # actually want in the table of contents but sphinx build would fail if
    # they aren't in the toctree somewhere.